Human capital: Risk

-Corporate finance
+Corporate management

-In corporate finance, human capital is one of the three primary components of intellectual capital (which, in addition to tangible assets, comprise the entire value of a company).
+In corporate management, human capital is one of the three primary components of intellectual capital (which, in addition to tangible assets, comprise the entire value of a company).
 Human capital is the value that the employees of a business provide through the application of skills, know-how and expertise.
 It is an organization's combined human capability for solving business problems.
 Human capital is inherent in people and cannot be owned by an organization.
 Therefore, human capital leaves an organization when people leave.
 Human capital also encompasses how effectively an organization uses its people resources as measured by creativity and innovation.
 A company's reputation as an employer affects the human capital it draws.